vipeller/aio_gp_test/doc/CREATE_DEVICES_AND_ASSETS.md

-#Create Device, discover and Import Assets
+# Create Devices, Discover and Import Assets
 Create a device with an OPCUA device inbound endpoint and enable it for discovery to start importing assets using the Operations Experience UI:

 ## 1. Create a device with OPCUA device inbound endpoint